Is your resume a success story? Have you included job information in a way that makes your job history shine?

 Use a bullet format.

 - List things you have accomplished.
 Do not waste space on your just giving a job description.
-List things that showed that you made a difference in the positions you held.
+List things that showed that you were effective in the positions you held.

-- Use facts—for example, exceeded assigned sales goal by 30%, reduced costs, promoted people, saved time, increased productivity, etc.
+- Use facts—for example, exceeded assigned sales goal by 30%, reduced costs, promoted people, saved time, increased productivity.

 - Employers and recruiters search their databases for specific words, so list successes with specific industry words or functions.
-Include the actual name of your product categories, product names, sales accounts, functions (e.g., Profit & Loss, Market Research or Software Names, New Product Development, Market Insights, Innovation), etc.
+Include the actual name of your product categories, product names, sales accounts, functions (e.g., Profit & Loss, Market Research or Software Names, New Product Development, Market Insights, Innovation).

 Next List Previous Titles at this company and again list successes and accomplishments in bullet format.